JosTorre/JosTorre.github.io/content/travels/europe/norway.md

 - __Downtown__: My favourite club in Trondheim.
 It has two floors with different music.
 The lower floor plays 80's, 90's and classics, whereas the upper floor has more electric music.
 Entry costs around 11EUR.
 Some weekdays are cheaper.
 - __Heidi's__: One of the most known clubs as there are filiales in other cities like Oslo.
 I dind't go to the Trondheim one, but went to the one in Oslo.
 I remember that entry was a little more expensive than Downtown, but I had a really nice time.
 - __Diskoteket__: More like a bar, but at night you can dance and there's a DJ.
 Not the best place to party, but if you're looking for something between a bar and a club it might make the trick.
 - __Studentersamfundet__: A student association's building containing many bars and rooms with different atmospheres inside.
 When you go there party for the first time it is very probable that you'll get lost inside as it is like a labirynth.
-If you're a student you can buy a membership or even volunteer and get discount in beer and free entry to some events.
+If you're a student you can buy a membership or even volunteer and get discount on beer and free entry to some events.
 Really good place to meet other students.

 __Sightseeing__: